ConnectEverything/nats-by-example/README.md

 The entrypoint file is expected to be named `main.[ext]` where the `ext` is language specific or `sh` for a shell script (including CLI usage).
 In addition to convention, the significance of this file is that the comments will be extracted out to be rendered more legibly alongside the source code.

-Each implementation should also include a custom `Dockerfile` to be able to build and run the example in a container acting as a controlled, reproducible environment.
-If not provided, the tooling will attempt generate one based on the language.
+Each implementation may include a custom `Dockerfile` to be able to build and run the example in a container acting as a controlled, reproducible environment.
+If not provided, the default one, by language, in the [`docker/`](./docker) directory will be used.

-Similiary, a `docker-compose.yaml` will be generated automatically so examples have a fresh NATS server to run against.
-Implementations should rely on the `NATS_URL` environment variable to when creating a client connection.
+Most examples require a NATS server, so there are two `docker-compose.yaml` files available to run the examples.
+These are located in the same directory.

 In both cases, the `Dockerfile` and `docker-compose.yaml` will have a comment at the top of file indicating if the file was generated and a timestamp.
 Only files with this comment will be regenerated in subsequent builds.